faris-xhan/binary-search-visualizer/README.md

 - :heavy_check_mark: Add a progress bar during searching.
 - :heavy_check_mark: Add a README
-- :black_large_square: Change alert varaint based on item found or not.
+- :heavy_check_mark: Change alert varaint based on item found or not.
 - :black_large_square: Add a switch for <em> sorted </em> & <em> unsorted </em> input.
 - :black_large_square: Limit the user input to only 100 values in production.